How History Changes

-Major changes are coming to Washington, D.C., and all of its outposts that could reshape American life for another generation or two.
+Major changes are coming to Washington, D.C., and all of its outposts, that could reshape American life for another generation or two.
 The federal budget will be affected but so will all industries, most especially food and pharmaceuticals.

-In a few years, we could see the return of small farmers, accountability for drug manufacturers, a curbing of agency overreach, and more freedom for enterprise generally speaking.
+In a few years, we could see the return of small farmers, accountability for drug manufacturers, a curbing of agency overreach, and more freedom for enterprise generally.
 Americans are going to be asked to start taking more responsibility for their lives rather than depending on government, which is in so much debt that it can no longer bear its present burdens.

 In addition, political alliances in this country have undergone a profound shift that affects all prevailing assumptions.
-The coming together of the 1990s-era “crunchy liberals,” with the “Occupy Wall Street” movement against corporate capture of government, with the American First movement, alongside free-speech advocates, homeschoolers, and agents of change toward genuine free enterprise is not a coalition anyone anticipated even a few years ago.
+The coming together of the 1990s-era “crunchy liberals,” with the “Occupy Wall Street” movement against corporate capture of government, alongside the American First movement, free-speech advocates, homeschoolers, and agents of change toward genuine free enterprise is not a coalition anyone anticipated even a few years ago.

 Some of this makes perfect sense in retrospect.
 Academia in its promotion of “woke” cultural ideals has always exaggerated the role of race and underestimated the role of class in its political analytics.
-The coalition that elected Trump is very obviously multiracial and in utter defiance of those who said the interests of men and women were forever at odds.
+The coalition that elected President-elect Donald Trump is very obviously multiracial and in utter defiance of those who said the interests of men and women were forever at odds.

-As with most of such moments in history, everything seems inevitable in retrospect.
+As with most such moments in history, everything seems inevitable in retrospect.
 But if that is true, why did so few anticipate it ahead of time?
 I often think back to my early years of college in which I was taught that the Soviet GDP would soon pass the United States and that the Cold War would likely last forever because the Soviets presided over an impenetrable edifice.

 It seemed true, until it did not.